Open-Creative-Suite/Copy-Writer/README.md

 - Open a discussion if you have ideas or questions.
 - See CONTRIBUTING.md for guidelines.

-*Copy Writer is just one app in Open Creative Suite.
+*Copywriter is just one app in Open Creative Suite.
 If you’re interested in helping with other apps (vector design, desktop publishing, etc.), please reach out or check the other repositories!*

 ---